cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 ### setZoom(zoomMultiplier, [successCallback, errorCallback])

-<info>Set the zoom level for the device currently started. zoomMultipler option accepts an integer.
+<info>Set the zoom level for the camera device currently started. zoomMultipler option accepts an integer.
 Zoom level is initially at 1</info><br/>

 ```javascript
 CameraPreview.setZoom(2);